naldayouz/naldayouz/README.md

 - 👋 Hi, I’m @naldayouz
-- 👀 I’m interested in WEB3, NFT, and Human beings
+- 👀 I’m interested in NFT, Blockchain, Money and Human beings
 - 🌱 I’m currently learning Yoga, Phychology, and Japanese
 - 💞️ I’m looking to collaborate on creating an amazing service!
 - 📫 How to reach me via email(dbwls00021@gmail.com) or Instagram(@nalda_youz)